vespa-engine/blog/_posts/2023-06-13-enhancing-vespas-embedding-management-capabilities.md

 ## Summary
-The improved Vespa embedding management options offer a significant leap forward in Vespa’s embedding capabilities, enabling developers to leverage state-of-the-art models, accelerate inference with GPUs, and access a broader range of embedding options through the Vespa model hub.
+The improved Vespa embedding management options offer a significant leap in capabilities for anybody working with embeddings in online applications, enabling developers to leverage state-of-the-art models, accelerate inference with GPUs, and access a broader range of embedding options through the Vespa model hub.
 All this functionality is available in Vespa version 8.176.13 and later.